yagizerbay92/NewsFeedApp/README.md

 - NewsFeedApp is a simple app sample which uses NewsAPI to fetch top news headlines from the API.
 - News Tableview rows can be selected to show news detail via SFSafariViewController.
+- Various news headlines can be searched via using UISearchController, a query string which is typed by the user is used to fetch searched headlines from the API.

 ## Technologies